VictorTaelin/Caramel/README.markdown

 ## Tuples

 Very similarly to natural numbers and lists, tuples have a natural implementation based on the Church encoding.
-Caramel's tuple syntax for tuples is very similar to the application syntax, in that it uses parenthesis.
+Caramel's syntax for tuples is very similar to the application syntax, in that it uses parenthesis.
 The key difference is the presence of colons - with colons, it is a tuple, without them, it is an application.
 If it has only one element (e.g, `(7)`), is is an 1-tuple, not a redundant paren.

 ```haskell
 (a, b, c)